 About the Community Programming:

-Artists will work closely with Chashama staff and either CAMBA or SUS Site coordinators to co-create and deliver arts programming at one site.
+Artists will work closely with Chashama, CAMBA and S:US Site coordinators to co-create and deliver arts programming.

-Arts programming is embedded into existing CAMBA/SUS programming.
-Artists are not responsible for recruiting for or promotion.
+Arts programming is embedded into existing CAMBA/S:US programming.
+Artists are not responsible for recruitment or promotion.

 Each art making session will be hosted for 1-2 hours depending on the site's request.

 Each artist will attend 1 in person meeting and host 2 art making sessions per a month.
 Art sessions will be scheduled with the residents schedules and the site's calendar in mind.

 The sessions will be held at one of the locations listed below:

 Closest train stops - 170 St (4/B/D), 174 St (2/5) or Tremont (Metro North).

 Closest bus stops - the B11 and B15 both have stops right outside the entrance.